auth-global/self-documenting-cryptography/README.md

 The G3P's rotors correspond to the internal state of SHA256, and blowfish's expensive key setup function.
 The need to hide this internal state suggests that any truly secure tag obscuration attack must incorporate encryption that is homomorphic on these state machines.

 Surprisingly, Fully Homomorphic Encryption (FHE) exists.
 Thus it would seem that the necessary components can be built, at least in principle.
 Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack, at least for the time being.
-Although a truly secure tag obscuration attack need not depend on any particular FHE implementation, it seems plausible that such attack would still impose significant run-time overhead.
+Although a truly secure tag obscuration attack need not depend on any particular FHE implementation, it still seems plausible that such an attack would still impose significant run-time overhead.

 The G3P tries to maximize this presumed run-time overhead.
 In doing so, it is trying to deter attackers from deploying secure tag obfuscation attacks, or at least offering the defenders a meaningful consolation prize if this does happen.